Underworld-Geodynamics-Education/Cloud-Intro2Python/Content/Instructions.md

 All of the material that creates the web pages and notebooks should live in the `Content` directory.

-The configuration is found one level up in `_config.yml` ... this should be fixed so it can be switched out along with the entire `Content` directory by using a different VOLUME
+Paths are mapped from the `Content` directory to the `_site` directory in an obvious way  (this can be subverted if you add `permalink` metadata to a file) which means that links can be written in a predictable manner.

 ## Changing the Dockerfile

 The unix environment you are working in depends on the setup of your Docker machine.
 This is determined from the `Dockerfile` in the home directory.
-The `FROM` command at the start of this file is the base image that is downloaded and used
+The `FROM` command at the start of this file is the base image that is downloaded as the starting point.
+This contains all the dependencies you need to run live demonstrations (including the notebooks server, the jekyll system and so on).

+The Dockerfile in this repository builds upon the python installation and adds the web-building tools and the content.

+You will need to customise this !